 Every piece I paint is a reflection of what I see and what I love.
 It is what brings joy and happiness to my soul.

 It is, for me, light and hope - and it is something I want to share.
 Light and hope are beautiful gifts.
 It is my greatest desire to bring those sweet blessings to others through my art.

 Every Journey Must Start Somewhere...

 1 + 1 = 3 and there we be!
 That is where it starts for me.
 Family.
 Then and now.
-I am an abstract impressionistic painter working in acrylic and oil on canvas, acrylic on paper, and mixed media.
+I am an abstract impressionistic painter working predominantly in acrylic and oil on canvas.
 I live in DeLand, Florida with my husband.
 Our one and only child is currently serving a two year mission for the Church of Jesus Christ of Latter-Day Saints in France.

 I have had the privilege to live in Florida my whole life and for the most part grew up on the east coast with all of its lovely colors - white sandy beaches, beautiful coral coquina, and almost every shade of blue you could imagine.
 The warm sunsets and hot nights are always a glorious slideshow of color and the lush greens of our foliage have deep meaning to me and are almost always in my paintings.
 They evoke memories of my life, my family, creation, and they are what brings me joy.

 My family and I love to travel, but Florida is my home and always in my heart.